Richardngo/DiffNet/ReadMe.txt

 1. use google colab file: diffnet_v2_all_complete.ipynb
 2. unzip diffnet-main.rar to google colab file directory (commands in diffnet_v2_all_complete.ipynb )
 3. unzip data (yelp_10 and yelp_20) into src\data
-4. run google colab file
+4. run: google colab file

 Note:
 data-tool.zip is not required to run program, but included as it generates yelp_10 and yelp_20 from yelp dataset: https://www.yelp.com/dataset